Everything you need to know about obtaining a short-term rental permit in Fresno, California — requirements, costs, timeline, and application process.

 You may also need to complete registration with the California Secretary of State at sos.ca.gov.

-Before applying, verify that your business location in Fresno's Fresno County is properly zoned for your intended use.
-Contact the Fresno planning department.
+Before applying, verify your business location in Fresno's Fresno County is properly zoned for your intended use.
+Contact the Fresno planning department for a zoning verification letter.

 File your short-term rental permit application with the Fresno city clerk or licensing department.
-Many California municipalities now accept online applications.
+Many California municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $105–$2100 (typical range for Fresno).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-8 weeks in Fresno.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Navigating California's licensing requirements can be complex.
 Connect with a licensed business attorney who specializes in Fresno regulations.